-Naturally, the quality of the of the food you feed your dog makes a significant difference in your pet’s overall health.
+Naturally, the quality of the food you feed your dog makes a significant difference in your pet’s overall health.

-Therefore, it is best to utilize a high-quality brand which provides the breed with the nutrition it requires for its growth and maintenance.
+Therefore, it is best to utilize a high-quality brand that provides the breed with the nutrition it requires for its growth and maintenance.

 How Much Exercise Does The Bordernese Need?

 Although the Border Collie is known for its high level of energy, the Bernese Mountain dog is more of a low energy creature.

 Those two combinations end up resulting in a low-energy dog that requires about one hour or so of activity per day.